git-with-Rohit/git-with-Rohit/README.md

 ## About Me

-I'm an experienced software & data engineer with a strong background in C++, Python, product design, UI and web development.
-I have a proven track record of delivering innovative software solutions and enhancing product performance.
+I'm a software and game developer with deep experience in C++ and Python, specialising in high-performance applications, real-time systems, and interactive 3D environments.
+I’ve contributed to cross-platform games, VR/AR tools, and data-driven products—delivering robust, innovative solutions across worlwide teams.

 ### Key Skills
 - 💻 **Software Development**